trevordbunch/cis411_lab0/labreports/LAB_m-shoul.md

   - If I were to ready this project for continuous delivery, I would add some type of documentation notes into the configuration to provide written information of what was changed each delivery cycle.
 I would also add some type of process to check the quality of the code before it is deployed to prevent committing bugs into the live environment.

 # Step 6: Merging the feature branch
-* The output of my git commit log
+* The output of my git commit log:

 ```
 be04011 (HEAD -> main) Merge branch 'labreport'